loicrouillermonay/Machine-Learning-Projects/README.md

 ## Human Activity Recognition Using Smartphones

 In this project, we calculate a model by which a smartphone can detect its owner’s activity precisely.
 Activities that are predicted by using the smartphone’s sensors are (1-Walking, 2-Walking upstairs, 3-Walking downstairs, 4-Sitting, 5-Standing or 6-Laying).
 Highest Achieved precision: 98.8%

+## Urban Sound Classification

+The goal of this project is to practice audio processing in a classification scenario with Data Handling in Audio domain.
+This dataset contains 8732 labeled sound excerpts (<=4s) of urban sounds from 10 classes.
+Audio files are converted to spectrogram images and then are classified with fastai's vision learner.

+As of September 8, 2020, among the 7630 participants registered for this specific competition at Analytics Vidhya, this notebook obtained the 16th ranking in the leaderboard with an accuracy of 98% with the train dataset and 77% with the test dataset.